wdsheng999/gre_preparation/math/exercises/hard.md

 ans:A 注意must be true
 当y=0 ii不是negative

-TODO:
-147.S is a set of n consecutive integers.
+147. S is a set of n consecutive integers.
 Quantity A:The mean of S
 Quantity B:The median of S
 A.Quantity A is greater.